-This is a relatively common condition, up to one in ten Eurasian people will suffer symptoms suggestive of lactose intolerance, although it is present in the majority of some African and Asian populations.
-This is not an allergic condition, but an inability to digest lactose (milk sugar) because the body produces low levels of lactase, the enzyme responsible for digesting lactose.
+This is a relatively uncommon condition in Europeans, although it is present in very many African and Asian populations.
+This is not an allergic condition but an inability to digest lactose (milk sugar) because the body produces low levels of lactase, the enzyme responsible for digesting lactose.
 It can affect both children and adults, with the common symptoms being diarrhoea, bloating, discomfort.
 Lactose intolerance may occur temporarily following a bout of gastroenteritis, with diarrhoea being the main symptom.
-Lactose is present in cow’s milk, goat’s milk and sheep’s milk in similar quantities As with all intolerances the only solution is avoidance of the offending food until one can once again tolerate it, which may be weeks, months or longer.
+Lactose is present in cow’s milk, goat’s milk and sheep’s milk in similar quantities.
+As with all intolerances, the only solution is avoidance of the offending food until one can once again tolerate it, which may be weeks, months or longer.

-For some people there is a dose related response, that is one may be able to tolerate milk in tea, but a glass of milk would cause symptoms.
+For some people there is a dose related response, that means that you may be able to tolerate milk in tea but a glass of milk would cause symptoms.
 There is a test available for the diagnosis of lactose intolerance, called a lactose challenge, and for small babies and children is especially advisable.
 If there is no need to exclude foods from a diet then life is a great deal simpler.
 Your general practitioner (GP) can refer you to a gastroenterologist, who would give an accurate diagnosis.

-In adults an exclusion diet would probably be adequate, and this can be easily attempted at home.
+In adults, an exclusion diet would probably be adequate and this can be easily attempted at home.
 If your diet is already restricted or you have a family history of osteoporosis (brittle bones) a dietitian should be consulted.
-Your GP can refer you to a state registered dietitian on the National Health Service.
-If there is no history of gastroenteritis causing your symptoms, then it may be necessary for milk to be permanently excluded from the diet, provided it is a well balanced diet this should not have any significant effects on your health.
+Your GP can refer you to a State Registered Dietitian on the National Health Service.
+If there is no history of gastroenteritis causing your symptoms, then it may be necessary for milk to be permanently excluded from the diet and provided it is a well-balanced diet this should not have any significant effects on your health.
 A list of other foods high in calcium has been provided.

 back to top